Inspection Reports for

 Deficiencies (3)

-Failed to immediately notify the physician of a significant change in resident #4's condition after a fall.
+F 157: The facility failed to immediately notify the physician of a significant change in resident #4's condition after a fall, including signs of pain and decreased ambulation.

-Failed to assess and promptly respond to resident #4's acute pain related to a recent fall, resulting in decreased ambulation.
+F 309: The facility failed to assess and manage resident #4's acute pain related to a fall, resulting in decreased ambulation and no timely interventions for pain relief.

-Failed to provide sufficient supervision to resident #4, who experienced several falls including one resulting in a fractured hip.
+F 323: The facility failed to provide adequate supervision and fall prevention interventions for resident #4, who experienced multiple falls including one resulting in a fractured hip.

 Report Facts